 Towards Mum, I can't be too critical.
 Back when she decided to commit fully to sending Tina and me to University [both of us would eventually need additional funds for Private since we failed local requirements].

 But she also became exceedingly vulnerable to financial suggestions.
-It got really out of control, until we met Luke 4 years ago and saved us quite a lot of money - which I'll be writing about in my upcoming article: "How, When and Why: Professional Replacements Of Insurance Policies and Saving Over $40,000".
+It got really out of control, until we met my Financial and Investment Advisor - the original writer of this blog - 4 years ago and saved us quite a lot of money - which I'll be writing about in my upcoming article: "How, When and Why: Professional Replacements Of Insurance Policies and Saving Over $40,000".

 Just as every end to a fairytale, as you close the book and get back to reality.
 Mum did not get two condominiums as she dreamed.
 We did upgrade, and years later, we still have a controlled outstanding mortgage left just below 6 figures.